MicrosoftDocs/quantum-docs-pr.cs-CZ/articles/user-guide/libraries/standard/data-structures.md

 <span data-ttu-id="8e463-197">V tomto kontextu můžeme simulovat $U (t) $ pro všechny $t $ pomocí jedné $R _z $ a nemusíte tak omezovat dodržovali jenom na diskrétní dotazy.</span><span class="sxs-lookup"><span data-stu-id="8e463-197">In this context, we can simulate $U(t)$ for any $t$ using a single $R_z$ gate and as such do not need to restrict ourselves to only discrete queries to the unitary.</span></span>
 <span data-ttu-id="8e463-198">Tento souvislý model má také vlastnost, že frekvence větší než $2 \ PI $ se dají poznat z procesů odhadů fází, které používají průběžné dotazy, protože informace o fázi, které by jinak byly maskovány pomocí děleného průřezu funkce, se dají vykrýt z výsledků experimentů provedených na neúměrných hodnotách $t $.</span><span class="sxs-lookup"><span data-stu-id="8e463-198">Such a continuous model also has the property that frequencies greater than $2\pi$ can be learned from phase estimation processes that use continuous queries because phase information that would otherwise be masked by the branch-cuts of the logarithm function can be revealed from the results of experiments performed on non-commensurate values of $t$.</span></span>
 <span data-ttu-id="8e463-199">Proto jsou problémy, jako jsou tyto průběžné modely dotazů pro fáze odhadující fáze Oracle, nejen vhodné, ale jsou také vhodnější pro diskrétní model dotazů.</span><span class="sxs-lookup"><span data-stu-id="8e463-199">Thus for problems such as this continuous query models for the phase estimation oracle are not only appropriate but are also preferable to the discrete query model.</span></span>
-<span data-ttu-id="8e463-200">Z tohoto důvodu :::no-loc(Q#)::: má funkčnost jak pro formy dotazů, tak pro uživatele, aby se rozhodla o algoritmu odhadu fáze podle svých potřeb a typu Oracle, který je k dispozici.</span><span class="sxs-lookup"><span data-stu-id="8e463-200">For this reason :::no-loc(Q#)::: has functionality for both forms of queries and leave it to the user to decide upon a phase estimation algorithm to fit their needs and the type of oracle that is available.</span></span>
+<span data-ttu-id="8e463-200">Z tohoto důvodu Q# má funkčnost jak pro formy dotazů, tak pro uživatele, aby se rozhodla o algoritmu odhadu fáze podle svých potřeb a typu Oracle, který je k dispozici.</span><span class="sxs-lookup"><span data-stu-id="8e463-200">For this reason Q# has functionality for both forms of queries and leave it to the user to decide upon a phase estimation algorithm to fit their needs and the type of oracle that is available.</span></span>

 ## <a name="dynamical-generator-modeling"></a><span data-ttu-id="8e463-201">Modely dynamického generátoru</span><span class="sxs-lookup"><span data-stu-id="8e463-201">Dynamical Generator Modeling</span></span> ##